Overcome Your Three Biggest Fears

 Start small, but always use a large container (18 to 24 inches).
 Experiment with a single pot of mixed lettuces.
 A pea patch in a pot.
 A single heirloom tomato transplant with a tall cage for support.
 Horticulturist Nancy Clifton talks simple steps and possibilities in this Botanic Backyard video.

-Raised beds are easy to build and a great solution for gardeners who are leery of their soil but eager to get started this spring.
-For first-timers, it can help to have someone walk you through the process—have we got the class for you!
-(Sign up now for Raised Bed Gardening— it’s on April 24.)
+Raised beds are easy to build and a great solution for gardeners who are leery of their soil but eager to get started.
+For first-timers, it can help to have someone walk you through the process.
+Check out classes at the Joseph Regenstein, Jr. School of the Chicago Botanic Garden!

 #3: "Vegetables are hard to grow."